zheshishuoshuo/microlensing/README.md

 The bulk of the code is written using NVIDIA's CUDA, and you will need a CUDA installation to compile and run it.
 We additionally require a C++20 compliant compiler.

 ## Repository layout
 The `include` directory contains the bulk of the code, which is written mostly as templated objects and functions.
 The `src` directory contains files for creating executables and libraries.
 The `bin` directory holds [compilation](#compiling) output.
-The `microlensing` directory contains [python](#python) code for ease of use, while the root directory contains a couple example python notebooks outlining usage.
+The `microlensing` directory contains [python](#python) code for ease of use, while the `examples` directory contains example python notebooks outlining usage.

 ## Compiling
 Compilation has been tested with the GNU compiler version 11.2.0 and the CUDA compiler version 12.4.